In Nov. 2019, Mahdieh Babaiasl was invited to give a talk on Waterjet Steerable Needles at WSU’s Seminar Series at Tri-Cities Campus.

-In this method, the radius of curvature can be controlled from the lower bound to a near infinite radius of curvature (straight insertion) by controlling the duty cycling of the water velocity, to control the depth of the waterjet cut.
+In this method, the radius of curvature can be controlled from the lower bound to a near-infinite radius of curvature (straight insertion) by controlling the duty cycling of the water velocity, to control the depth of the waterjet cut.

 A discrete-step kinematic model is used to model the motion of the waterjet steerable needle.

-This model consist of two parts: (1) the mechanics-based model predicts the cut-depth of waterjet in soft tissue based on soft tissue properties, waterjet diameter, and water exit velocity, and (2) a discrete-step kinematic unicycle model of the steerable needle travel.
+This model consists of two parts: (1) the mechanics-based model predicts the cut-depth of waterjet in soft tissue based on soft tissue properties, waterjet diameter, and water exit velocity, and (2) a discrete-step kinematic unicycle model of the steerable needle travel.

-Path planning is accomplished through a genetic algorithm, and the efficacy of waterjet steerable needle is tested for different paths.
+Path planning is accomplished through a genetic algorithm, and the efficacy of the waterjet steerable needle is tested for different paths.